-Now, in no way am I casting judgement on giving yourself a little downtime after a long day of work by putting an iPad in those little hands; there are many, many benefits to technology and our world wouldn’t be thriving without it.
+Now, in no way am I casting judgment on giving yourself a little downtime after a long day of work by putting an iPad in those little hands because there are many benefits to technology and our world wouldn’t be thriving without it.
 Plus, I’ll be the first to admit that sometimes that ten minutes of silence is worth it at the end of a long day!
-I am, however, advocating that we balance the tech time with enough creative, imaginary playtime to let our children develop the skills they need to thrive in society.
+I am, however, advocating that we balance the tech time with enough creative and imaginary playtime to let our children develop the skills they need to thrive in society.

 Imaginary play is also critical to the development of a child’s language and thinking skills.
 By mimicking conversations they hear while observing everyday life (that would be you, Mom and Dad!), children will develop their own conversational skills and make connections between their own enchanted world and real life.
 This connection is crucial to engaging a child’s critical thinking skills and taking them into higher-level thinking.